florina-muntenescu/StreamPlayer/README.md

 # StreamPlayer

-StreamPlayer is a simple audio streaming library that will
+StreamPlayer is a simple audio streaming library that will:

   - play/pause/stop a stream
   - notify when these happen on the StreamPlayerListener